Gender Impact Assessments

 No. However, agencies are strongly encouraged to complete gender impact assessments for NPPs under $10 million, particularly for proposals that clearly require gender-based considerations.

-Yes, if the proposal satisfies the eligibility criteria for both the gender impact assessment and the First Nations impact assessment, you are required to complete both.
+Yes, if the proposal satisfies the eligibility criteria for both the gender impact assessment and the First Nations partnership assessment, you are required to complete both.
 The impact assessment processes are separate and have a different focus.

 - The gender impact assessment considers new policy proposals from a gender lens, focusing on how the proposed policy, program or project may have different impacts on people based on their gender.

 There may be some duplication in the responses where there is overlap between gender and First Nations lenses, as both impact assessments encourage an intersectional approach.
-However, the answers provided in the gender impact assessment can be referenced in the First Nations impact assessment and vice versa to avoid duplication.
+However, the answers provided in the gender impact assessment can be referenced in the First Nations partnership assessment and vice versa to avoid duplication.

 No, one gender impact assessment can be completed for the proposal.
 Analysis can be included within the gender impact assessment on the individual initiatives within a proposal.
 There is guidance available on the NSW Treasury website on how to complete a gender impact assessment for proposals that contain multiple initiatives.